Spatially Constrained GAN for Face and Fashion Synthesis: Abstract

 \section{Abstract}

-Image generation has raised tremendous attention in both academic and industrial areas, especially for the conditional and target-oriented image generation, such as criminal portrait and fashion design.
-Although the current studies have achieved preliminary results along this direction, they always focus on class labels as the condition where spatial contents are randomly generated from latent vectors.
-Edge details are usually blurred since spatial information is difficult to preserve.
-In light of this, we propose a novel Spatially Constrained Generative Adversarial Network (SCGAN), which decouples the spatial constraints from the latent vector and makes these constraints feasible as additional controllable signals.
-To enhance the spatial controllability, a generator network is specially designed to take a semantic segmentation, a latent vector and an attribute-level label as inputs step by step.
-Besides, a segmentor network is constructed to impose spatial constraints on the generator.
-Experimentally, we provide both visual and quantitative results on \emph{CelebA} and \emph{DeepFashion} datasets, and demonstrate that the proposed SCGAN is very effective in controlling the spatial contents as well as generating high-quality images. \keywords{Image synthesis \and Spatial constraints \and Segmentor network \and Generative models \and Adversarial training}
+Image synthesis has raised tremendous attention in both academic and industrial areas, especially for conditional and target-oriented image synthesis, such as criminal portrait and fashion design.
+The current studies have achieved encouraging results along this direction, but they mostly focus on class labels where spatial contents are randomly generated from latent vectors.
+Some recent studies have explored spatial constraints for generative models guided by semantic segmentation, but most of them are designed for scene generation and lack random variation.
+Such methods are not suitable for face or fashion image synthesis, where different images may share the same semantics.
+Different from all the current methods, we decouple the image synthesis task into three independent dimensions and propose a novel Spatially Constrained Generative Adversarial Network (SCGAN) to model it.
+SCGAN uses a simple yet effective way to decouple spatial constraints and attribute conditions from latent vectors, and treat them as additional controllable signals via a segmentor and a specially designed generator.
+Other unregulated contents are left to be generated from latent vectors.
+Experimentally, we provide both qualitative and quantitative results on CelebA and DeepFashion datasets to demonstrate that the proposed SCGAN is very effective in synthesizing spatially controllable and attribute-specific images with high visual quality and large variations.
+Our code is provided at \url{https://github.com/jackyjsy/SCGAN}.